19hours/sg-statutes/Acts/Income Tax Act.md

 Deduction for course fees

-(k) had attended any course of study, seminar or conference for the purpose of gaining an approved academic or professional qualification, or had attended such other approved course, seminar or conference as is related to his trade, business, profession, vocation or employment, there shall be allowed a deduction of the amount incurred by him in that year on the fees for such course, seminar or conference (including examination, tuition and registration fees), subject to a maximum deduction of $3,500 ; but no deduction shall be allowed under this paragraph in respect of any sum which has been allowed under section 14;
+(k) had attended any course of study, seminar or conference for the purpose of gaining an approved academic , professional or vocational qualification, or had attended such other approved course, seminar or conference as is related to his trade, business, profession, vocation or employment, there shall be allowed a deduction of the amount incurred by him in that year on the fees for such course, seminar or conference (including examination, tuition and registration fees), subject to subsection (12B); but no deduction shall be allowed under this paragraph in respect of any sum which has been allowed under subsection (12A) or section 14;

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]